Allan variance: Background

 When investigating the stability of crystal oscillators and atomic clocks, it was found that they did not have a phase noise consisting only of white noise, but also of flicker frequency noise.
 These noise forms become a challenge for traditional statistical tools such as standard deviation, as the estimator will not converge.
 The noise is thus said to be divergent.
-Early efforts in analysing the stability included both theoretical analysis and practical measurements.
+Early efforts in analyzing the stability included both theoretical analysis and practical measurements.

 An important side consequence of having these types of noise was that, since the various methods of measurements did not agree with each other, the key aspect of repeatability of a measurement could not be achieved.
 This limits the possibility to compare sources and make meaningful specifications to require from suppliers.
 Essentially all forms of scientific and commercial uses were then limited to dedicated measurements, which hopefully would capture the need for that application.

 To address these problems, David Allan introduced the M-sample variance and (indirectly) the two-sample variance.
 While the two-sample variance did not completely allow all types of noise to be distinguished, it provided a means to meaningfully separate many noise-forms for time-series of phase or frequency measurements between two or more oscillators.
 Allan provided a method to convert between any M-sample variance to any N-sample variance via the common 2-sample variance, thus making all M-sample variances comparable.
 The conversion mechanism also proved that M-sample variance does not converge for large M, thus making them less useful.
 IEEE later identified the 2-sample variance as the preferred measure.